-BAS Director Karen Morgan retired in September.
+- BAS Director Karen Morgan retired in September.
 The director position is non-appointed, so it will be posted to the public in early October.
-Until the position is filled, Mr. Johnson oversees registered apprenticeship, Ms. Cathy Crary oversee youth apprenticeship, and the Division of Employment and Training oversees both staffs.

-Three apprenticeship training representatives are current open in Appleton, Madison, and Milwaukee.
+Until the position is filled, Mr. Johnson will oversee registered apprenticeship, Ms. Cathy Crary will oversee youth apprenticeship, and the Division of Employment and Training will oversee both staffs. - Three apprenticeship training representatives are current open in Appleton, Madison, and Milwaukee.
 Former Appleton ATR Lisa Perkofski accepted a position with the carpenters; former Madison ATR Debbie Schanke retired; and former Milwaukee ATR Steve Vander Heyden accepted a promotion with Unemployment Insurance.

-When the Bureau receives the third round of the expansion grant, it will hire a grant manager and two navigators.
+• When the Bureau receives the third round of the expansion grant, it will hire three additional positions: a grant manager and two navigators.